bgamari/ghc-wiki-import/emacs.md

 It is assumed that you know how to install packages in Emacs (e.g. with ELPA). *TODO Let's not assume it.
-Can we create a saction "Installing extensions with ELPA" and give a short introduction on using it?
+Can we create a section "Installing extensions with ELPA" and give a short introduction on using it?
 I admit I don't remember how to use ELPA and would have to google it - JS.*

 # General